uwcse440/web-cse440-wi20/angular-workspace/src/app/home/home.component.content.md

 - Study Existing Practices and Challenges
 - Explore Potential Design Opportunities and Tradeoffs
 - Evaluate and Improve a Design
-- Communicate their Problem and Resulting Design
+- Communicate Their Problem and Resulting Design

 ## Learning Objectives